Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Concepts/Boltzmann Machine.md

 ---
 date: 2024-09-12
-updated: 2025-08-11
+updated: 2025-09-29
+class:
+  - note
+tags:
+  - cs/ai
+source:
+related:
+author:
 ---

 ![[Pasted image 20240924102913.png]]

 A Boltzmann Machine is a type of stochastic (randomly determined) neural network that is used to model probability distributions over binary-valued patterns.
 It's a foundational model in the field of probabilistic graphical models and deep learning.
 It is named after the Boltzmann distribution in statistical mechanics.

-The Boltzmann Machien is an evolution of the ideas presented by the memory modelling [[Hopfield Networks]].
+The Boltzmann Machine is an evolution of the ideas presented by the memory modelling [[Hopfield Networks]].
 By just adding the two important concepts of stochastically and hidden units, just about any Hopfield Network can be transformed into a Boltzmann Machine

 ### Key Components